chrper80/Milestone-project2/README.md

 ## Deployment

-* In the GitHub repo, go to settings, scroll down to GitHub pages, change to master branch and press save.
+* Go to the GitHub repository
+   * Find the settings in the menubar on top and click there
+   * Scroll down until you come to GitHub Pages
+   * Below source, change the branch to master
+   * To the right of the branch, it should be root
+   * Click save
+   * It now says your site is published
+   * Copy the link and paste it into your browser

-* When i am looking at the website on desktop it looks as expected.
-However when i am looking at it on mobile in Chrome and Safari, there are some changes that i didn´t want.
+* When i am looking at the website on desktop it looks as expected in Edge, Chrome and Firefox.
+However when i am looking at it on iPhone 8 in Chrome and Safari, there are some changes that i didn´t intended (works ok though).
 I wanted my buttons and input fields to have 0 border-radius, but it seems the browsers adds some things by them self.
+My girlfriend has the Android browser, and there it looks as intended.

+* It looks really nice on my iphone 8, my laptop and my 24.1 screen and also on my girlfriends Samsung Galaxy Note 10.

 ## Bugs